clockwork85/metforce/README.md

 Data generation primarily comes from two sources:

-1. **Meteorological weather stations:** Data from local weather stations provide a rich source of detailed and accurate meteorological data.
+1. **Meteorological weather stations:** Data from local weather stations provide detailed and accurate meteorological data.

 2. **NASA NLDAS Data:** The North American Land Data Assimilation System (NLDAS) is a collaboration project between NASA and several other organizations to provide high-quality, high-resolution data on various environmental and meteorological variables over North America in GRIB formatted files.